Glenjamin120/Technical_Art_2108002/Anti_Aliasing/AA_Dev_Journal.md

 ### What would I do differently
 - Next time, I would give more dynamic examples of AA and demonstrate the differences more, for example I could show how different Anti-Aliasing techniques affect shaders and materials more than others.
-- Try to condence my writing into a smaller more detailed document.
+- Try to condense my writing into a smaller more detailed document.

 ## **Bibliography**